1977 Open Championship: Duel in the Sun

 Watson's victory is considered by many to be the finest tournament played in the latter half of the 20th century.
 After two rounds, he and Nicklaus were one shot out of the lead, in a four-way tie for second, and were paired for the third round on Friday.
 Both shot five-under 65 for 203 (−7), three shots clear of Ben Crenshaw and six ahead of the remainder of the field after 54 holes.

 Paired again for the final round on Saturday afternoon, Nicklaus birdied twice and was up by three strokes after four holes.
 Watson birdied three of the next four to pull even at two-under for the round, then bogeyed the ninth hole to fall one back at the turn.
 Nicklaus birdied the 12th hole to go two strokes ahead, then Watson birdied 13 and the par-3 15th, rolling in a putt from off the green to even up the round at three-under.

 After halving the 16th with pars, it was on to the reachable par-5 17th, where Nicklaus missed the green to the right but chipped his third to 4 ft from the cup.
 Watson missed an eagle putt and tapped in for birdie, but then Nicklaus two-putted for par to go a stroke down with one hole remaining.
 On the 18th tee, Watson drove to an ideal position in the fairway, but Nicklaus went right and into the rough.
 Watson's 7-iron approach stopped pin-high and two feet left of the flag, and with Nicklaus in trouble, appeared to seal the victory.
 But Nicklaus slashed his 8-iron recovery onto the front of the green and sank his 35 ft putt for a remarkable birdie and a bogey-free 66.
 Now needing a seventh birdie of the round to avoid an 18-hole playoff, Watson sank the two-footer for his second straight 65, second Open, and third major title.
-With birdies on four of the final six holes, his total of 268 was eight strokes better than the previous best score ever in the Open.
+With birdies on four of the final six holes, his total of 268 was eight strokes better than the previous best score in the Open.

 Watson and Nicklaus finished well ahead of the other challengers, and shot the same score every day, except on Saturday.
-The third place finisher, reigning U.S. Open champion Hubert Green, shot a final round 67 and was a distant ten strokes behind Nicklaus, who won his third Open (and third career grand slam) the following year at St. Andrews.
+The third-place finisher, reigning U.S. Open champion Hubert Green, shot a final round 67 and was a distant ten strokes behind Nicklaus, who won his third Open (and third career grand slam) the following year at St. Andrews.